What is the procedure for selling land with unpaid taxes?

 Steps to Sell Land with Delinquent Taxes

-What Documentation Is Needed for Selling?
+What Documents Are Needed for Selling?

 - Proof of ownership

-- Deed and transfer documents
+- Deed and other documents for the transfer.

 If you need more help with your property transaction, our team at We Buy Land Quick is ready to guide you through each step.